MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/overview-policy.md

 You can use the default labels without changes, or you can customize them, or you can delete them, and you can create new labels.
 For full instructions, see [Configuring the Azure Information Protection policy](configure-policy.md).

-## Label information stored in emails and documents

-When a label is applied to a document or email, under the covers, the label is stored in metadata so that applications and services can read the label:

-- In emails, this information is stored in the x-header: **msip_labels: MSIP_Label_\<GUID>_Enabled=True;**

-- For Word documents (.doc and .docx), Excel spreadsheets (.xls and .xlsx), PowerPoint presentations (.ppt and .pptx), and PDF documents, this metadata is stored in the following custom property: **MSIP_Label_\<GUID>_Enabled=True**

-To identify the GUID for a label, locate the Label ID value on the **Label** blade in the Azure portal, when you view or configure the Azure Information Protection policy.
-For files that have labels applied, you can also run the [Get-AIPFileStatus](/powershell/module/azureinformationprotection/get-aipfilestatus) PowerShell cmdlet to identify the GUID (MainLabelId or SubLabelId).
-When a label has sublabels, always specify the GUID of just a sublabel and not the parent label.

 ## Next steps

 For examples of how to customize the Azure Information Protection policy, and see the resulting behavior for users, try the following tutorials: